15 Biggest Gambling Countries: The Giants of the Global Gambling Market

 - Habits & Preferences: Sports betting, online slots, and lotteries.

-- Cultural Influence: Traditionally cautious toward gambling, but changing attitudes with legalization of online gambling.
+- Cultural Influence: Traditionally cautious toward gambling, but changing attitudes with the legalization of online gambling.

 - Behavior: Germans are generally risk-averse, favoring regulated environments and low-stakes play.